GeoNet/delta/docs/MINISEED_METADATA_CONVENTIONS.md

 __&lt;NETWORK&gt; &lt;STATION&gt; &lt;LOCATION&gt; &lt;CHANNEL&gt;__

 The seismic, and related, data stream naming conventions are based on historical usage together with recommendations from the [SEED manual](https://www.fdsn.org/seed_manual/SEEDManual_V2.4.pdf).
-Sometimes codes were created and used where no appropriate conventions applied at the time, and these have generally been left as is even after later conventions were developed.
+Sometimes codes were created and used where no appropriate conventions applied at the time, and these have generally been left as is for continuity even after later conventions were developed.

 ## Network Code